wikimatze/vimfiles/archive.md

 it.

+- [colorv](https://github.com/Rykka/ColorV): display Hex Color with real colors in Vim - very useful when working with CSS
 - [command-t](https://github.com/wincent/Command-T): file search in the
   actual directory
   - `:CommandTFlush` - update the path cache and also include new and deleted files